High Expectations and Rigorous Instruction

 Guiding Questions:

-What do I think students’ responsibilities are for their learning, relative to teachers’ responsibilities?
+What do I think students' responsibilities for their learning are, relative to teachers' responsibilities?
 How much do students take ownership of their learning and achievement?

 Exploring

-Teachers are solely responsible for the learning and performance of their students.
+Most of the time, teachers are solely responsible for the learning and achievement of students.

 Growing

-Teachers are primarily responsible for the learning and performance of their students.
+Teachers are primarily responsible for the learning and achievement of students.

 Utilizing

-Teachers share responsibility with students for student learning and performance.
+Teachers consistently share responsibility with students for their learning and achievement.

 Transforming

-Students take responsibility for their learning and performance, with teacher and school staff support.
+Students consistently take ownership of their learning and achievement with teacher and school staff support.

 Collaboration